diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** The desired number of employees must be provided by the GRH.
-* **AC2:** The task reference must have at least 5 alphanumeric characters.
+* **AC2:** The desired set of competences must be provided by the GRH.
-* **AC3:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.

 ### 1.4.
 Found out Dependencies

+* There is a dependency on **"US003 - Registration of an employee with profession and attributes"** since it needs information about the employees, such as experience and skills.
+This allows the system to select the appropriate employees to form the team.
-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is a dependency on **"US004 - Assigning competences to an employee"** since competences need to be assigned to employees in the system.
+The system will have to take the relevant competences into account when forming teams.

 ### 1.5 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a reference
     * a designation
-    * an informal description
-    * a technical description
+    * a detailed task description
     * an estimated duration
-    * an estimated cost
+    * a deadline

 * Selected data:
     * a task category
+    * task requirements

 **Output Data:**

-* List of existing task categories
 * (In)Success of the operation
+* A team recommendation

 ### 1.6.
 System Sequence Diagram (SSD)